 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 Orientation will be hosted by our team in Mexico and will cover everything you need to know for your program in Mexico – Introduction to Mexico, Mexican Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Mexico, Introduction to your project and placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
 Volunteers will also receive a walking tour of the downtown area.
 Once orientation is complete, volunteers will be transported to their placement and introduced to all relevant parties and placement staff.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local field manager and introduced to the placement staff you will be working with.